VishnuvardhanCV/Todo-Javascript/ReadMe.md

 Install JSON - Server to run this Application.

+Type these following commands in the root directory.

-npm install -g json-server
+"npm install -g json-server"

 To start json-server

-npx json-server --watch database.json
+"npx json-server --watch database.json"

 or

-json-server --watch database.json
+"json-server --watch database.json"